LukasMaselsky/computing_project/README.md

 # computing_project

-Only put the 2 .s files in this repo

 Arcade style game, LEDS blink in circle pattern and user has to hit the button when the right LED (e.g. LED3) is on

 Subroutines: